2025

 UK Cut Flowers and Houseplants Market Report 2025

-Cost is a key factor shaping the cut flower and houseplant market.
-While it disproportionately impacts low-income earners, it affects consumers across all income groups.
-Reduced spending on the category in the past 12 months compared to 2023 and cost of maintenance a concern for a quarter of consumers, highlights the impact of the ongoing cost of living crisis on the sector.
+Mintel’s houseplants and cut flowers market analysis finds that cost is a key factor shaping the market.
 Discounts help bridge this gap by reducing the cost and bundled packages that combine plants with essential maintenance items like plant food at a discounted rate.

-The declining birth rate poses challenges for the market, potentially reducing demand for flowers tied to births and family celebrations.
+The declining birth rate poses further challenges for the cut flowers and houseplant market, potentially reducing demand for flowers tied to births and family celebrations.
 Brands can address this by promoting flowers as essential for personal enjoyment and lifestyle enrichment, beyond traditional events.

 • Cost of living and demographic trends shaping the cut flowers and houseplants market; the unique opportunities 16-34 year olds present, the untapped potential of artificial flowers, and growing appeal of locally-grown floral options.